automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 If you want to know more about the aws s3api put-bucket-acl command or want to replace it with a different option for auto remediation we recommend to take a look at the official documentation available [here](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/put-bucket-acl.html).

-6. If you configure the **dotheremediationviacli** to **true** the Remediation via Object block will Auto Remediate by using the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3) to remediate the S3 bucket.
+6. If you configure the **dotheremediationviacli** equals **true** the Remediation via Object block will Auto Remediate by using the [S3 bucket plugin](https://github.com/Kaholo/kaholo-plugin-amazon-s3) to remediate the S3 bucket.
 For this you need to make sure that the **remediateviaobject** action has the correct configured AWS access key, AWS secret key and the correct AWS region. the S3 bucket name will be remediated by using the method **apply canned ACL to Bucket** and the Canned ACL Type is configured to **Private**.

+7. If you configure the **autoremediationonlyfornewviolations** equals true the Auto Remediation will only be done for new Resource Violations on S3 buckets on Events.
+With that you avoid that the AutoRemedation is doing it for all (new and already existing violations) of S3 buckets.
+This doesn't have any effect if you do the AutoRemedation via Reports, as reports have no differences between new and already existing violating resources.

 #### Configuration of Slack Messages